repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 ##### Step 1.2: Install the ReVision Plug-in

 Now you should install ReVision from the Eclipse Install Manager.
 Go to 'Help -> Install New Software...' and insert the [URL of the ReVision updatesite](#download-and-installation).
 To do so, click on Help and select Install New Software from the Options Menu.
 See <a href="#fig:{{ fig_step2 }}">Figure {{ fig_step2 }}</a> below.

+Repeat the installation process to install the [SVN-Connector from its update site](#download-and-installation).

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/02.png" target="_blank">